dikaaka/Predict-Customer-Personality-to-Boost-Marketing-Campaign-by-Using-Machine-Learning/README.md

 ### Goal
 Improve marketing campaign performance and target the right customers to be able to do transaction(s) on the company's platform.
 ### Objective
-Create a cluster prediction model so that it makes easier for companies to make decisions.
+Create a cluster prediction model using unsupervised learning so that it makes easier for companies to make decisions.
 ## Data
 Dataset contains customer behavior features who made transactions and interactions on our platform.
 ## Tools